quillaja/mtcam/NOTES.md

 1. ~~github.com/shibukawa/configdir - don't really need if i assume linux (can just use os.GetEnv())~~

 ## Directories
+- binaries and cfg in /opt/mtcam
+- images and db in ~/mtcam

+or

 - all files (bin, cfg, db) in /opt/mtcam
 - images in /opt/mtcam/img